 Of course, authorities may claim a short-term safety increase, if only because, as one wag told the Al-Ahram Weekly, “You may have noticed that there are fewer cars in the street, especially the microbuses that are often driven by people with no driver’s licence.
 In 6 October City about 60 per cent of microbuses have disappeared, mostly because they were operating in violation of the law.”

 This entry was posted on Friday, August 22nd, 2008 at 9:37 am and is filed under Cities, Traffic Culture, Traffic Enforcement, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.